GarethOates/az-arch-master-class/PaaS/02. Multi-container app/README.md

 	`cd multicontainerwordpress`

-4. Create a Resource Group using the following command:
+4. Create a Resource Group, using the following command:

 	`az group create --name <resource_group_name> --location "South Central US"`

-5. Create an Azure App Service plan using the following command:
+5. Create an Azure App Service plan, using the following command:

 	`az appservice plan create --name <app_service_plan> --resource-group <resource_group_name> --sku S1 --is-linux`

-6. Create a Docker Compose app:
+6. Create a Docker Compose app, using the following command:

 	`az webapp create --resource-group myResourceGroup --plan <app_service_plan> --name <app_name> --multicontainer-config-type compose --multicontainer-config-file compose-wordpress.yml`

-7. Browse to the deployed app at (http://<app_name>.azurewebsites.net).
+7. Browse to the deployed app at `http://<app_name>.azurewebsites.net`.
 The app may take a few minutes to load.
 If you receive an error, allow a few more minutes then refresh the browser.

 Note: You can also use the Azure CLI to execute these commands.